Daumantas of Pskov

-Daumantas (Note: For the sake of simplicity, the original Lithuanian personal name Daumantas is used in the first part of this article concerning his activities in Lithuania, while the Russian version Dovmont is used in his affairs connected with Pskov.
-Daumantas is also known as Daumantas Pskoviškis, Domantas, Dovmont, Довмонт and a Christian name: Timothy (Тимофей)) (c.
-1221/1240 – 20 May 1299) was a Lithuanian nobleman who reigned as Prince of Pskov from 1266 until he died in 1299.
-Originally a Duke of Nalšia in the Kingdom of Lithuania, Daumantas fled internal political conflict and sought refuge in Pskov, eventually becoming its ruler.
+Daumantas (Note: Also known as Daumantas Pskoviškis and Domantas.) (Довмонт; Christian name: Timothy; Тимофей; c.
+1221/1240 – 20 May 1299) was a Lithuanian nobleman who served as Prince of Pskov from 1266 until his death in 1299.

+Daumantas had no connection to medieval Russia in his early life; he was originally a duke of Nalšia in the Kingdom of Lithuania before fleeing Lithuania as a result of internal political conflict.
+He sought refuge in Pskov, eventually becoming its prince.
 Under his leadership, Pskov asserted greater political autonomy and achieved de facto independence from Novgorod.

-Daumantas was later canonized by the Eastern Orthodox Church for his righteous rule and defense of the city.
+He died in Pskov during a plague outbreak.

+From the time of his death, he has been venerated as the main patron saint of Pskov and the Russian army.
 He is venerated as a local saint, with his feast day commemorated on 20 May.
+The Russian Orthodox Church canonized him in the 16th century.

-Life in Lithuania
+Early life in Lithuania

-Until 1265, Daumantas was Duke of Nalšia, a northern province of the Grand Duchy of Lithuania.
-Daumantas is first mentioned indirectly in historical sources around 1252 as Lithuanian King Mindaugas' brother-in-law, who participated in the defence of the king's castle in Voruta.
-Young, noble, and loyal to Mindaugas, Duke Daumantas of Nalšia was elevated to the heights of kinship with the king himself.
+Until 1265, Daumantas was the duke of Nalšia, a northern province of the Grand Duchy of Lithuania.
+Daumantas is first mentioned indirectly in historical sources around 1252 as Lithuanian king Mindaugas' brother-in-law, who participated in the defence of the king's castle in Voruta.
+Young, noble, and loyal to Mindaugas, Daumantas of Nalšia was elevated to the heights of kinship with the king himself.
 Daumantas married the sister of Mindaugas' second wife, Queen Morta of Lithuania.
-When Queen Morta died in 1262, King Mindaugas offended his brother-in-law Daumantas by inviting his wife to mourn the deceased queen, and after the funeral, he kept her as his wife so that she could raise his young children – allegedly at Morta's request before she died.
+When Morta died in 1262, Mindaugas offended his brother-in-law Daumantas by inviting his wife to mourn the deceased queen, and after the funeral, he kept her as his wife so that she could raise his young children – allegedly at Morta's request before she died.

-At that time, two relatives of Mindaugas secretly sought the Lithuanian throne: his cousin, the Duke of Samogitia Treniota and his brother, the Duke of Polotsk Tautvilas.
-Daumantas conspired with them to remove the King of Lithuania in revenge.
-In the autumn of 1263, Daumantas killed Mindaugas and his sons Ruklys and Repeikis, and Treniota became the de facto new King of Lithuania.
-During Treniota's reign in 1263–1264, Daumantas lived undisturbed in Lithuania and retained the title of Duke of Nalšia.
-According to the Bychowiec Chronicle (a late and not very reliable source), Daumantas additionally received the title of Duke of Utena as his reward.
+At that time, two relatives of Mindaugas secretly sought the Lithuanian throne: his cousin, the duke of Samogitia, Treniota, and his brother, the duke of Polotsk, Tautvilas.
+Daumantas conspired with them to remove the king of Lithuania in revenge.
+In the autumn of 1263, Daumantas killed Mindaugas and his sons Ruklys and Repeikis, and Treniota became the de facto king of Lithuania.
+During Treniota's reign from 1263 to 1264, Daumantas lived undisturbed in Lithuania and retained the title of duke of Nalšia.

 Treniota did not remain in power for long, as Mindaugas' supporters soon assassinated him.
-In 1264, supported by Lithuanian soldiers from Navahrudak, Pinsk, and allied with Duke Shvarn of Galicia–Volhynia, Mindaugas' son Vaišelga returned to Lithuania in 1264 to reclaim his father's throne.
-He started wiping out his family's enemies in the Duchies of Nalšia, and Deltuva.
-Seeing this, Daumantas fled to Pskov Republic with his family and army of 300 men.
+In 1264, supported by Lithuanian soldiers from Novogrudok, Pinsk, and allied with Duke Shvarn of Galicia–Volhynia, Mindaugas' son Vaišelga returned to Lithuania in 1264 to reclaim his father's throne.
+He started wiping out his family's enemies in the duchies of Nalšia and Deltuva.
+Seeing this, Daumantas fled to Pskov with his family and army of 300 men.
+He first negotiated with Pskov in 1265 and arrived the following year following his defeat by Vaišelga.